codepath/android_guides/Understanding-App-Resources.md

 <img src="http://i.imgur.com/KS5xs0n.png" width="600" />

-Review this [article on UI design best practices](http://www.evoketechnologies.com/blog/effective-ui-design-tips-android-devices/) and [this official doc on resources](http://developer.android.com/guide/topics/resources/providing-resources.html) for more details.
+For a detailed tutorial on how to manage responsive layouts for tablets, review our [[Flexible User Interfaces]] guide.
+You can also review this [article on UI design best practices](http://www.evoketechnologies.com/blog/effective-ui-design-tips-android-devices/) and [this official doc on resources](http://developer.android.com/guide/topics/resources/providing-resources.html) for more details.

 ### Layout Best Practices